seb-oss/openbanking/postman/README.md

 ### Decoupled Authorization

 1. Initiate authorization request [Send], no need to change any values.
 This step returns an authorization registration id: auth_req_id.
-You can change the preferred start_mode to "qr", where ast returns an autostarttoken (for users with Bank ID on the same device) and qr returns a qr code string.
   ```
     {
       "client_id": "{{clientId}}",